 One of the best home financing options for veterans is the VA home loan.
 Borrowers with less-than-perfect credit, high debt ratios, and little money down can apply for a VA loan.

-There are several reasons, but the number one reason is that there is no down payment requirement, which makes this loan perfect for first time home buyers.
+There are several reasons, but the number one reason is that there is no down payment requirement, which makes this loan perfect for first-time home buyers.

 Listed below are other reasons to go with a VA loan.

+Private Mortgage Insurance adds an additional expense to the monthly payment.
 Nearly all home loans require PMI if a down payment of less than 20% is made.
 The VA home loan is the only loan program that doesn't require mortgage insurance.

 We have a minimum credit score requirement of 620.

 VA home loans are assumable.
 Therefore, if you decide to sell your property later, a qualified buyer can assume the home loan and its payment obligations.
 Your buyer doesn't have to be a veteran.
 However, we don't recommend this as it could negatively affect your certificate of eligibility.

 VA loans make it very easy to refinance in the future.
 For a rate and term refinance, there is no need for an appraisal or any income verification.

 If you decide to do a cash-out loan to make home improvements or pay for a large bill, you can do a cash-out of up to 100%.
 No other loan program offers this.
 The cash-out loan would be a fully documented loan that does require income verification and an appraisal.

 When purchasing a home, there are buyers closing costs and seller closing costs.
 A request for the seller to pay all closing costs can be made when writing the offer.
 Buyers' closing costs can range anywhere from 3% to 6% (depends on purchase price).